nessalc/lapo-presenter-notes/README.md

 1. Readthedocs.org provides free hosting for MkDocs - need to set up a site and configured to auto-build upon any code changes in the linked GitHub project.
     So as changes are made to the lapoPresenterNotes, they automatically build and deploy to the readthedocs.org site.

-2. Also, could add a CNAME to the lakeafton.org domain host to point to the readthedocs.org site… suggest docs.lakeafton.org or notes.lakeafton.org
+1. Also, could add a CNAME to the lakeafton.org domain host to point to the readthedocs.org site… suggest docs.lakeafton.org or notes.lakeafton.org

+1. For Consideration: Readthedocs.org is going to start showing Ads on the free hosting... so may want to consider moving to a self-hosted site (where the LAPO web site lives?) -- or perhaps making use of Git Pages for hosting (this may require some restructuring of the pages.)

 ## Versioning
 For the sake of tracking version history, the version numbering will follow a year, month, date numbering sequence, following by a sequence id to account for multiple versions within a single date, in the following format: